SOLE WITH GRIP

 A waterproof shoe will be less breathable than a non-waterproof shoe.
-You should therefore opt for socks like the MH500, MH520 and MH900 with a high or medium upper to wick away perspiration and reduce friction.
+You should therefore opt for socks like the MH500, MH520 and MH900 with a high or medium upper (adapted to the height of the shoe) to wick away perspiration and reduce friction.

 How should you look after your boots?

 - Remove dry mud with a stiff brush.

 - Clean marks using a brush and some warm water

 - Spray with a re-waterproofing product to restore the water-resistance to the upper.